Project 2025 would overhaul the U.S. tax system. Here's how it could impact you.

 To be sure, overhauling the tax system would require lawmakers to approve changes to the tax code, which could be difficult if either the House or Senate is controlled by the opposing party.
 For instance, Trump was able to get his Tax Cuts and Jobs Act passed by a Republican-led Congress, even though no Democrats voted in support of the measure.

+Trump hasn't yet proposed any concrete tax plans, but analysts expect that he would seek to extend the tax cuts enacted through the TCJA if he is reelected.
+Currently, many of the provisions of the TCJA, including lower tax brackets, are set to expire at the end of 2025.

+One likely scenario if Trump is reelected is that Republican lawmakers would extend the TJCA's tax cuts, while seeking to fund the reduction in tax revenue by repealing some of the clean energy and climate-related provisions in the Biden administration's Inflation Reduction Act, according to an April report from Oxford Economics.
+Lawmakers could also seek to cut spending on social benefits to offset the tax cuts, the research firm added.

-Trump has distanced himself from Project 2025, with his campaign proposing its own plans through "Agenda 47."
-While Trump hasn't yet proposed any concrete tax plans, he has suggested his proposal to create a 10% tariff for all imports and a 60% tariff for Chinese imports that could raise enough money to eliminate the federal income tax.
+Trump has suggested a proposal to create a 10% tariff for all imports and a 60% tariff for Chinese imports that could raise enough money to eliminate the federal income tax.

-But tax experts say the math doesn't work out because money raised from new tariffs would fall far short of replacing the more than $2 trillion in individual income taxes collected by the IRS each year.
+Tax experts also say the math doesn't work out because money raised from new tariffs would fall far short of replacing the more than $2 trillion in individual income taxes collected by the IRS each year.
 Consumers are also likely to pay more in higher costs for imported consumer goods and services with tariffs tacked onto them, experts note.

 "A tariff is a consumption tax, and there is a throughline between [Project 2025's] tax reform and what Trump has talked about, getting rid of taxes in favor of a consumption tax," Duke noted.